withfriendsco/why-withfriends/src/posts/memberships.md

   their purchasing based on their membership.

-**Most members on Withfriends stay members for two _years._ This means that even a "Fan" membership is worth 400% of your AOV!**
+**Most members on Withfriends stay members for two _years._ This means that even a "Fan" membership is worth 350% of your AOV!**

 ### How to entice your customers to the higher tiers

 When we ask members why they sign up for their memberships, they overwhelmingly respond, "I want to support the business."
-But while supporting your business might them to sign up at the "Fan" level, a well-crafted set of higher-priced tiers with great merch can tip the scales.
+But while supporting your business might them to sign up at the "Fan" level, a well-crafted set of higher-priced benefits can tip the scales toward those premium tiers.

 Remember: a member at the "Friend" level is supporting your business at 350% of the price of the "Fan" level.